eclipse-theia/theia/packages/cpp/README.md

 You can then select an active configuration using the `C/C++: Change Build Configuration` command from the command palette.

+\#3 can be done either by:

+- Setting `CPP_CLANGD_COMMAND` environment variable
+- Adding `cpp.clangdExecutable` preference in your home or your project `.theia/settings.json`:

+        {
+            "cpp.clangdExecutable": "/path/to/my/clangd/executable"
+        }

+- Adding clangd to system path.
+Default value of executable path is set to `clangd`

+\#4 can be done either by:

+- Setting `CPP_CLANGD_ARGS` environment variable
+- Adding `cpp.clangdArgs` preference in your home or your project `.theia/settings.json`:

+        {
+            "cpp.clangdArgs": "list of clangd arguments"
+        }

 ## License
 - [Eclipse Public License 2.0](http://www.eclipse.org/legal/epl-2.0/)